 Your child will be able to take prescribed medicine at school after the MAF is approved.
 If needed, the school nurse or trained staff will help your child check blood sugar levels and take prescribed medicine.

-Your school nurse will work with you and your child’s health care provider to create a diabetes action plan.
+Your school nurse will work with you and your child’s health care provider to create a diabetes care plan.
 School staff members will be trained to recognize your child’s warning signs for low blood sugar.
-In the case of emergency low blood sugar, your child will immediately be given his/her prescribed glucagon by the school nurse or trained staff.
+In the case of emergency low blood sugar, your child will immediately be given their prescribed glucagon by the school nurse or trained staff.

-Schools offer other services for students with special health needs, such as paras and school transportation.
-Review health services and 504 accommodations to learn about other services that may help your child and how to apply.
+Schools offer other services in DOE programs and activities for students with special health needs, such as paraprofessionals and school transportation.
+Review the Health Services and 504 Accommodations webpages to learn about other services that may help your child and how to apply.

 Find Out More

 If you have additional questions about NYC DOE Section 504 policy and procedures, please contact Neil Somerfeld, Section 504 Program Manager at 718-786-5041 or 504Questions@schools.nyc.gov.

 If you have questions about diabetes related care in school, please contact the 504 Coordinator and or the Health Director for your child’s school.
 You can also read more about the health services in our schools.

 The parents of three New York City public school students have filed a lawsuit to ask for better care for students with diabetes in our public schools.

 All current and future NYC public school students with Type 1 or Type 2 diabetes who need diabetes-related care in school are part of the group, or “class,” of students who are represented in this legal case.
 These students are automatically part of the class, and there is nothing you need to do.
 Class members will not receive money from, or owe money, for this case.